MoArtis/RCGMod/README.md

 ## ** What is it **

-This mod allows multiple small things to improve the user experience for PC users of the game.
+This mod changes multiple small things to improve the user experience of the game.

 - Skip the legal splashscreen, logos, and the intro by just pressing the "Escape" key once.